Jewelry for men – Swank artful cufflinks

 Swank artful cufflinks

-Founded in 1897 in Attleboro, MA as Attleboro Manufacturing Co., the Swan company specialized in the manufacture and sale of women’s jewelry.
+Founded in 1897, Attleboro Manufacturing Co. specialized in the manufacture and sale of women’s jewelry.
 Very soon, there was a great fire that destroyed the factory and the whole area of the city of Attleboro.
 Fortunately, some decorations and machines were saved.
 So, the company moved production to a nearby building, which remained the center of business for the next 100 years.